talsahar/HangmanOnline/README.md

 ## Introduction
-#### Hangman online is a C++ console multiplayer UDP game for two players.
+#### Hangman online is a C++ console multiplayer UDP game.
 One player thinks of a word, phrase or Sentence and the other tries to guess it by suggesting [[Letters(alphabet)| or numbers, within a certain number of guesses.
 ## The Server
 Hangman runs on a generic TCP server platform framework I created.
 Responsible for users authentication, store their score on database and as a third party to connect users each other.
 It allow users to: